 I wanted to make sure I touched on some related side notes, that I made mistakes on and cost me years of my time:

 - The first thing is, you should get a good understanding of how credit works.
 Read about it.
 Use a service like creditkarma to learn about how credit works and to keep an eye on your credit.

-- Every time you apply for a card costs you 2 points on your credit report for about 3 years, so you should be aware of this.
+- Every time you apply for a card, it costs you 2 points on your credit report for about 3 years.
+So, you should be aware of this.
 It’s not the end of the world, but you should be selective as to what cards you apply to.
 Don’t do what I did and apply to 5 cards at once to see which cards you get approved for; you will get declined for all of them, guaranteed.

 - Obvious things, like paying your bills on time has a strong effect on your credit score.

 - Report your income.
 If you ever want to be able to buy a house or a building for your business, they are going to look at the past 2 years tax returns.
 It may be nice avoiding taxes with low income, but that is going to hit you hard when you go to get a loan from a bank.
 They only care what your tax returns say.
 And this may cost you two years.